sweetfe/ATaskPrompt/DATA_MODEL.md

   // How many times the task has been completed
   completionCount: number,

-  // Location name where the task should be performed (optional)
-  locationName: string | null,

-  // Location coordinates where the task should be performed (optional)
-  locationCoords: {
-    latitude: number,
-    longitude: number
-  } | null,

   // Icon identifier for display (optional)
   icon: string | null